brainfucksec/brainfucksec.github.io/_posts/2022-01-06-hardening-firefox-2022.md

 /*********************************************************************
- * Search Bar: Suggestions / Autofill:
+ * Search Bar: Suggestions / Autofill
  *********************************************************************/

 // display all parts of the url in the bar